themagnifico/cocopi-docs/menus.md

 # Menus

-A menu is part of your site setup, not of the content.
-That is why it sits in `site/config/`
+A menu is defined by:

+1. A list of links, located as `*.yaml` files in the `/site/menu` folder
+2. A renderer which creates the markup.
+Cocopi provides a default renderer that you can overwrite.

-## Define the links and structure of a menu
+## Define links and structure of a menu

-Every menu is defined by a YAML file in the folder `site/config/menu/`.
+Every menu is defined by a YAML file in the folder `/site/menu/`.
 Your main menu could be called `main.yaml` and have the following content.

 ```
 Home  : /